gvhconnect/go4wd-init_2/content/contact.md

           Even when success has been achieved and measured, it's crucial to understand the why's that give insights into what will drive sustained results.
-  - _bookshop_name: "hero"
+  - _bookshop_name: hero
     title: Hero page
     hero:
       title: Hero
       background_image: /images/bg/home-2.jpg
-  - _bookshop_name: "start_left"
+  - _bookshop_name: start_left
     image_path: /images/bg/home-7.jpg
     preheading: What we are
     heading: We are dynamic team of creative people
+    text: >-
-    text: We provide consulting services in the area of IFRS and management reporting, helping companies to reach their highest level.
+      We provide consulting services in the area of IFRS and management reporting, helping companies to reach their highest level.
 We optimize business processes, making them easier.
 ---